Qantals/gem5/note.md

 1. in `GPU_VIPER.py:132`: issue_latency with option `cpu_to_dir_latency` and for gpu in line 430, 431
+    - New answer: check paper "HeteroSync: A benchmark suite for fine-grained synchronization on tightly coupled GPUs" Table III
     - in `GPU_VIPER.py:447`: `l2_latency` is not used, `num_subcaches` is not used
     - in `apu_se.py`: latencies from CU to Ruby: scale 50 cycles
     - in `GPU_VIPER.py`: most latencies scale under 10 cycles, larger is TCC_latency (`tcc_cntrl.l2_response_latency`): set to 16 cycles, sm file is 20 cycles